guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 How can the code help us to facilitate any responses to change?

-Quote: "Make the change easy, the make the easy change" (Kent Beck).
+>  "Make the change easy, the make the easy change" (Kent Beck).

 Responding to change is -in pratice- a technical activity.